aupiff/collar-daniells-solutions/lesson_5.md

 7. Do Cornelia and Julia look at the pirate?

-Spectantne, Cornelia et Iūlia, piratam?
+Spectantne Cornelia et Iūlia piratam?

 8. Why do the pirates frighten the inhabitants?

-Cūr piratae terrentne incōlās?
+Cūr piratae terrent incōlās?

 9. They have the money and the booty.